wearpants/wherestheparty/README.rst

 +++++++++++
 Obfuscation is introduced to thwart content-aware filtering at the network level.
 All filenames are hashed and links rewritten.
 The files are then doubly encrypted.
 The client JavaScript loads the resource and replaces the page body with the decrypted version.

 An inner layer of encryption uses an unique keypair (the "instance keys") for each *instance* of a document on a mirror; no two copies of a resource have the same instance key.
-This guarrantees that the ciphertext sent over the wire by a particular mirror for a given resource are different than those sent by any other mirror.
+This guarantees that the ciphertext sent over the wire by a particular mirror for a given resource are different than those sent by any other mirror.
 The private instance key is prefixed to the ciphertext.

 An outer layer of encryption uses a unique keypair (the "resource keys") for each document.
-The private key is appened to the anchor (hash) of URLs referring to the resource.
+The private key is appended to the anchor (hash) of URIs referring to the resource.
 It is transmitted in documents that *link* to the resource, but not with the resource itself.
 As anchors are not transmitted by browsers in HTTP requests, this outer encryption further complicates filtering.
 Censors can no longer examine HTTP requests in isolation to detect WTP traffic, as would be the case if only the inner encryption is used.
 Rather, they must run a complete, stateful implementation of WTP.

 Note these techniques provide only obfuscation, not security (as publicly-accessible mirrors have the private keys).
 It may be possible to detect the presence of ciphertext sent over HTTP (by looking for a high degree of randomness); steganography could be employed in this case.